Today's Articles

 Louis Gossett

 *Louis Gossett was born on this date in 1936.
-He is a Black actor.
+He was a Black actor.

 Louis Cameron Gossett Jr. was born in Coney Island, Brooklyn, New York City, to Hellen Rebecca Wray, a nurse, and Louis Gossett Sr., a Pulman porter.
 He is an alumnus of Mark Twain Intermediate School 239 and Abraham Lincoln High School.
 His stage debut came at 17, in a school production of You Can't Take It with You, when a sports injury resulted in the decision to take an acting class.
 Polio had already delayed his graduation.
 His high school teacher had encouraged him to audition for a Broadway part, resulting in his selection for a starring role in 1953 from among 200 other actors well before college.

 After high school graduation in 1954, he attended New York University, declining an athletic scholarship.
 Shortly after, he successfully auditioned for the Broadway play Take a Giant Step.
 Gossett would act on stage in A Raisin in the Sun and on its screen in its film adaptation.
-From thereon, Gossett added to his resume many roles in films and television, as well as releasing music.
+From thereon, Gossett added many roles in films and television to his resume and released music.
 Since his beginnings, Gossett has appeared in a wide range of projects.

 Film projects include The Landlord (1970), Skin Game (1971), Travels with My Aunt (1972), The Laughing Policeman (1974), The White Dawn (1974), The Deep (1977), Enemy Mine (1985), The Principal (1987), The Punisher (1989), Toy Soldiers (1991).
 As well as television appearances in Bonanza (1971), The Jeffersons (1975), American Playhouse (1990), Stargate SG-1 (2005), Boardwalk Empire (2013), The Book of Negroes (2015), etc.